-In addition, we keep clients abreast of the latest changes to laws impacting the workplace through our regularly published alerts, which are often featured by the Employment Law Information Network and reach thousands of employers and human resources professionals nationwide, and through our Professional Liability Magazine.
+In addition, we keep clients abreast of the latest changes to laws impacting the workplace through our regularly published alerts, which are often featured by the Employment Law Information Network and reach thousands of employers and human resources professionals nationwide.

 Goldberg Segalla offers interactive employment training courses for employees, supervisors, and managers on a wide range of critical topics.
 These sessions answer tough legal and compliance questions, offer practical guidance, and explore proactive approaches to maintaining a positive work environment while minimizing risk or the threat of a lawsuit.